mac-chaffee/mac-chaffee.github.io/README.md

 ## Deployment

-This command will recompile the css and the blog, then upload everything to S3:
+This command will recompile the blog then upload everything to S3:
 ```
 ./run sync
 ```